mazazyrik/mazazyrik/README.md

 # My name is Nikita, I am from Russia.
 *I am a young developer.
 My passion is to manage IT projects.*

+## Now i am working on a project "abstraction" that will be shown in my profile soon

 ----

 ## My stack: